ROUKIEN/rundeck-activity-monitor/docs/getting-started.md

 You can start a scraping process of all your rundeck instances with the following command.
 It will scrape in parallel every projects of every rundeck instance that you configured.

+> You can either scrape your instances with a one-shot process (that will exit once the scraping is over) or as a daemon process, which scrapes the instances on a regular interval

+As an example

 ```shell
 export RAM_DB_DSN=postgres://...
 ram scrape --newer-than=24h